seanox/aspect-js/manual/en/introduction.md

 The test cases are implemented with assertions.
 The Test API provides elementary assertions, you can implement more.
 The function is simple.
-If an assertion was not ´true´, a error is thrown.
+If an assertion was not ï¿½trueï¿½, a error is thrown.

 ```javascript
 Test.activate();